dynatondata/dynatonpolicies/10-facility_access_policy.md

 - 164.310(a)(2)(iii) Access Control & Validation Procedures
 - 164.310(b-c) Workstation Use & Security

-## 10.2 Dynaton Data-controlled Facility Access Policies
+## 10.2 Dynaton-controlled Facility Access Policies

 1. Electronic and physical media containing covered information is securely destroyed (or the information securely removed) prior to disposal.
 2. The organization securely disposes media with sensitive information.
 3. Workstation Security
    - Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    - All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-   - All workstations purchased by Dynaton Data are the property of Dynaton Data and are distributed to users by the company.
+   - All workstations purchased by Dynaton are the property of Dynaton and are distributed to users by the company.